1. Main points

 Any Class A drug

-The Misuse of Drugs Act 1971 classifies controlled drugs into three categories (Classes A, B and C), according to the harm that they cause.
+The Misuse of Drugs Act 1971 classifies controlled drugs into three categories - Class A, Class B, and Class C - according to the harm that they cause.
 Class A drugs are considered to be the most harmful.
-A list of drugs and their classifications can be found on the Home Office's List of most commonly encountered drugs currently controlled under the misuse of drugs legislation GOV.UK web page.
+A list of drugs and their classifications can be found on the Home Office's List of most commonly encountered drugs currently controlled under the misuse of drugs legislation guidance.

-The Crime Survey for England and Wales (CSEW) asks questions on the use of specific drugs.
+The CSEW asks questions on the use of specific drugs.
 Any Class A drug use is a composite variable that combines individual drugs.
-These include: powder cocaine, crack cocaine, ecstasy, heroin, LSD, magic mushrooms, and methadone.
+These include:

 New psychoactive substances

-These substances are usually intended to mimic the effects of "traditional" drugs such as cannabis, ecstasy, or cocaine.
-They come in different forms including herbal mixtures that are smoked, powders, crystals, tablets, or liquids.
+These substances are usually intended to mimic the effects of "traditional" drugs like cannabis, ecstasy, or cocaine.
+They come in different forms, including herbal mixtures that are smoked, powders, crystals, tablets, or liquids.

 Frequent drug user